The Vitamix 5200 blender is part of Vitamix’s Classic C-Series line of blenders.

 If you want to do a lot of grinding or kneading, you’ll want to get the additional dry container.
 It’s also good to have a dry container since the container, wet or dry, will become discolored over time when grinding, so you might as well limit the discoloration to the dry container.
 Also note that grinding some types of herbs and spices may damage the container over time, just make sure you know your ingredients!

-The standard color of the motor base is black with 64 oz container, but you also have two other motor base colors (same 64 oz container) to choose from.
+The standard color of the motor base is black with 64 ounce container, but you also have two other colors (same 64 ounce container) to choose from.

 The standard Vitamix warranty is 7 years.
 A 7-year warranty is about the best one you’ll get in a small appliance.